Woven Wire Mesh vs Perforated Plate Sieves (Benefits & Drawbacks + Video)

 Mesh sieves consists of individual wires that are woven together to form precise square openings.
 The accuracy delivered by test sieve mesh allows it to excel in regulated industries such as pharmaceuticals.

 Perforated plate sieves consist of sheets of steel that have several laser-cut openings.
-The durability of perforated plate sieves makes them perfect for heavy-duty applications.
+The durability and shape options for the openings of perforated plate sieves makes them perfect for heavy-duty applications.

 Having worked within the world of particle size analysis for over 140 years, W.S.
 Tyler is here to ensure you integrate the right solution for your application.